 A strong support structure can help to meet our very important compliance requirements

-It is of course necessary to fully vet all host families linked to participants at the beginning of the cycle, but it’s equally important to have fully vetted Support and Temporary Host families (also known as Pre-Screened Families in Global Link) available for participants who need a brief separation from their host families to resolve issues or for participants who lose their placements.
+It is, of course, necessary to fully vet all host families linked to participants at the beginning of the cycle, but it’s equally important to have fully vetted Support and Temporary Host families (also known as Pre-Screened Families in Global Link) available for participants who need a brief separation from their host families to resolve issues or for participants who lose their placements.
 Past experience has shown that approximately 25% of the participants change Host families for various reasons throughout the year.
 Department of State (DoS) regulations require that all participants be hosted by fully vetted host families at all times.
-This applies when participants are in transition between Permanent host families and even when participants are in AFS volunteers’ homes overnight receiving additional guidance or support.
+This also applies when participants are in transition between Permanent host families and even when participants are in AFS volunteers’ homes overnight receiving additional guidance or support.
 When a participant is in transition between host families the participant must be hosted by a fully vetted Support or Temporary Host Family.
-When a participant is still in permanent placement, but is staying overnight in a registered volunteer’s home for an AFS sponsored activity such as an orientation, other weekend event or support guidance, the volunteer needs to be also registered as an Event or Support Host Family.
+When a participant is still in permanent placement but is staying overnight in a registered volunteer’s home for an AFS sponsored activity such as an orientation, other weekend event or support guidance, the volunteer needs to be also registered as an Event or Support Host Family.

 A strong support structure helps us to maintain our very important school relationships

 Students remaining in school have the added advantage of the student’s friends and teachers potentially identifying new host families.
-Lastly, Temporary Host families who work outside the home may be reluctant to host a participant that has to stay home alone during the day but may be willing to host a student that can stay busy with school and school related activities.
+Lastly, Temporary Host families who work outside the home may be reluctant to host a participant that has to stay home alone during the day but may be willing to host a student that can stay busy with school and school-related activities.

 Being in compliance and doing what is best for participants, host families, and schools is no small task!
-The “Best Practices” outlined below will assist us in our goals of meeting compliance regulations and of providing caring support for our participants and host families.
+The “Best Practices” outlined below will assist us in our goals of meeting compliance regulations and providing caring support for our participants and host families.
 It is recommended that volunteer Teams work to identify and register, early in the hosting cycle, a number of fully vetted host families to assist participants who experience significant problems during the year.
 These families fall into two categories as follows:

 Support Host Family